 Ensuring that academic success is available to all our students remains a challenge for our region.
-The longer this remains unchecked, our future as a strong regional economy remains at risk.
 Locally, students experience unacceptable disparities in access to educational opportunity whether during school or after.
 This is especially true among young men within African American and Latino/Hispanic communities.
-By Preparing Students to Succeed in the New Economy, the Foundation is taking a thoughtful, intentional approach in addressing this issue to provide equitable access to a quality education for all.
+By Preparing Students to Succeed in the New Economy, we are taking a thoughtful, intentional approach in addressing this issue to provide equitable access to a quality education for all.

-Closely aligned with our education initiative, the mission of Improve Your Tomorrow aims to increase the number of young men of color attending – and graduating from – four-year colleges.
+Through this initiative's Capital Area Promise Scholars program, we work with highly effective nonprofits to increase the number of local young people attending – and graduating from – four-year colleges.

-Research has demonstrated the key areas of focus that can make a huge difference in outcomes for local students: building social and emotional learning programs, identifying challenges and creating interventions as early as 3rd and no later than 5th grades, and creating access to college and other vocational education while ensuring completion of this education are examples.
-These efforts, grounded in data, offer the greatest chance for our youth to graduate from high school, to enter and complete college or other career learning pathways, and attain the skills required in the new economy to be fully employed and find fulfillment and enjoy a flourishing life.
+Key areas of focus can make a huge difference in outcomes for local students: building social and emotional learning programs, identifying challenges and creating interventions as early as third and no later than fifth grades, and creating access to college and other vocational education while ensuring completion of this education are examples.
+These efforts offer the greatest chance for our youth to graduate from high school, to enter and complete college or other career learning pathways, and attain the skills required in the new economy to be fully employed and find fulfillment and enjoy a flourishing life.

 Research has demonstrated that most local students are not college-ready when they graduate high school, and that the majority of local students are from backgrounds the traditionally face the greatest systemic barriers to college completion.